reganbaucke/JuDGE.jl/docs/src/index.md

 This is untested and undocumented; however there is an example provided: newsvendor_continuous.jl.
 If all investments are continuous this is expected to work, but if you have a mixture of continuous and discrete investments, then it is necessary that the subproblems are strictly convex with respect to the investment costs of continous variables.
-The easiest way to achieve this is including a quadratic cost on the continuous investment variables.

 - Support for decisions to reduce capacity is not fully tested.